Predicting Opioid Use Disorder from Longitudinal Healthcare Data using Multi-stream Transformer: Experimental Results

-In addition, we tested the models performances on three imbalanced test data sets with the ratio of OUD-positive samples to OUD-negative samples of 0.1, 0.2 and 0.5.
+In addition, we tested the models\textquotesingle \,performances on three imbalanced test data sets with the ratio of OUD-positive samples to OUD-negative samples set to 0.1, 0.2 and 0.5.
+OUD is an uncommon event and the ratio of OUD-positive to OUD-negative patients in patients who have used Opioid prescriptions at least 3 times is 3.2\% in the data set.
+Therefore, we conducted the experiments in Table~\ref{tab:oud_prediction_imb} to simulate the performance of the models on imbalanced datasets as well.
 Table~\ref{tab:oud_prediction_imb} shows the model performances on imbalanced test sets.
 Table~\ref{tab:oud_prediction_imb} shows that MUPOD maintains higher performance on all imbalanced test sets compared to all baselines in terms of precision, F1-score and AUC.
-Note, we didn't show accuracy in Table~\ref{tab:oud_prediction_imb}, because this measure is not informative when assessing algorithms on imbalanced data.
+Note, we did not show accuracy in Table~\ref{tab:oud_prediction_imb}, because this measure is not informative when assessing algorithms on imbalanced data.

-We revealed the relationships between the medication and diagnosis streams by aggregating the attention weights in the first layer of the model for all the records of each individual and visualized the results.
+We examined the relationships between the medication and diagnosis streams by aggregating the attention weights in the first layer of the model for all the records of each individual and visualized the results.
+While it is still unclear whether attentions can be used to explain deep learning models~\cite{serrano2019attention, jain2019attention}, attention weights have been used extensively to assess feature importance~\cite{wiegreffe2019attention, li2020behrt}.
+In particular, the aggregated attentions across all the records of the same patient may be useful to identify important relationships between his/her prescriptions and diagnoses.
 In the visualization, a rectangular node represents a medication type and an oval node represents a diagnosis code.
-We divided the accumulated attention weights to ``weak'', ``moderate'', and ``strong'' based on a pre-defined threshold (i.e. weak: $< 0.3$, moderate: $0.3\sim0.6$, and strong: $\geqslant0.6$), represented using solid, dashed, and dotted lines respectively.
+We divided the accumulated attention weights to ``moderate'' and ``strong'' based on pre-defined thresholds (i.e. moderate: $0.3\sim0.6$, and strong: $\geqslant0.6$) that were selected by visually inspecting the distribution of accumulated attention weights.
+The moderate and strong connections are represented using dashed and solid lines respectively.
 The lines of an OUD-negative patient are colored black, while the lines of an OUD-positive patient are colored red.